-- Spice up your life: Herbs and spices including rosemary, garlic, curcumin and cinnamon are a great addition to any skin health and longevity eating plan.
+- Don't forget your daily protein: Protein provides important building blocks for our entire body.
+However, our body has little capacity to store protein.
+So, to supply our body and skin with all it needs, we have to provide it with sufficient amounts of protein on a daily basis. - Spice up your life: Herbs and spices including rosemary, garlic, curcumin and cinnamon are a great addition to any skin health and longevity eating plan.
 Not only do spices greatly add flavour and variety of our food, but they also contain bioactive substances with positive effects on general health, skin and life span.